About the Service:

-Generally there will be 12 months between your 1st appointment in the service, and the date of your surgery, however this timeline can vary.
-If you have lost 5% of your body weight by 6 months in the Tier 3 service, then you will be assessed by the surgery team.
+Generally there will be at least 12 months between your 1st appointment in the service, and the date of your surgery, however this timeline can vary.
+If you have lost 5% of your body weight by 6 months in the Tier 3 service before being assessed by the surgical team.

 How much weight on average do people lose after surgery?

 People who have a Sleeve Gastrectomy typically lose 60% of their excess weight (weight that they can above a Body Mass Index of 25kg/m2).
 People who have a Gastric Bypass usually lose about 70% of their excess weight.
 Weight loss varies from person to person, and will depend on their eating habits and the amount of activity that they do.

 Any operation has risks.
 A bleed, blood clot, wound infection or leak as a result of the surgery carries a risk of 1 in 50 people.
 In the long term, people might experience dumping syndrome (food entering the gut too quickly and causing symptoms such as shaking, sweating, fatigue and nausea), reflux, or stomach pain.

 Are vitaminsand mineral supplements required after the surgery?

 Yes, after the surgery multi-vitamins and minerals need to be taken every day on a life-long basis.
 These are individually tailored but usually include an A-Z multivitamin, a calcium and vitamin D supplement and an iron supplement.
 Vitamin B12 injections every three months following surgery are also needed to prevent deficiency.